-To avoid temperature shock to the embryo and consequent condensation on the shell, eggs should be removed from the egg room and pre-warmed before setting.
+To avoid temperature shock to the embryo and consequent condensation on the shell, eggs should pre-warmed before setting in the incubator.
 Ideally, eggs should be pre-warmed in a room at around 75-80 °F (24-27 °C) so that all can achieve the desired temperature.

-Effective aircirculation and correct room temperature are essential to achieve the necessary even pre-warming ofeggs.
+Effective aircirculation and correct room temperature are essential to achieve the necessary even pre-warming of eggs.
 Uneven pre-warming increases variation in hatch time - precisely the opposite of the desired effect of pre-warming.
 Even with good air circulation, it will take 8 hours for eggs to reach 78 °F (25°C), irrespective of their initial temperature.
 With poor air circulation, it may take twice as long.